nverjus/Snowtricks/README.md

 Edit this line with your database informations : `DATABASE_URL=mysql://snowtricks:snowtricks@mysql:3306/snowtricks`

-Edit this line with your mail server informations : `MAILER_URL=gmail://username:password@localhost` Follow the links in the file for more informations.
+Follow the links in the file for more informations.

 Run `make start` to start the app.

-By default, the app is reachable at `http://localhost:8080`
+By default, the app is reachable at `http://localhost:8080` and the mail server at `http://localhost:8001/`